pete1450/tPLink/README.md

 #tPLink
 Interacting with TPlink home automation products via perl

 I haven't taken the time to fiddle with(learn) python but the only examples of controlling TP-Link products are written in it.
-This is my messy implementation in perl.
-Will be implementing the full set of commands but starting this reporitory with what I got working in one night.
+This is my implementation in a perl module and cgi script so you can make web requests from any home automation device or webpage you want.

-This code currently works with the LB100 and LB130 bulbs.
-HS100 switch commands are in there and will be implemented shortly.
+This code currently works with the LB100 and LB130 bulbs as well as the HS100 switch

 Based on and many thanks to:
 [softScheck](https://github.com/softScheck/tplink-smartplug)